 The MLK Holiday Observance in Lexington provides an opportunity for our community to come together to honor Martin Luther King’s legacy of freedom, justice, peace and equal opportunity for all Americans.
 The annual march and program draws participation of several thousand people from across Central Kentucky and beyond.
 The MLK Holiday Observance is a free public event designed to inspire the better angels of our nature as we unite as a community to elevate King’s vision and legacy.
 The 2023 march had a record crowd of over 8,000.

 The program keynote speaker this year is Rev. Kevin W. Cosby, Ph.D.
-The internationally renowned youth choral ensemble Uniting Voices Chicago and Uniting Voices Lexington will be the featured artists at the commemorative program.
+Grammy and Oscar-winning artist Peabo Bryson will perform with the internationally renowned youth choral ensemble Uniting Voices Chicago and Uniting Voices Lexington will be the featured artists at the commemorative program.

 Community members can support the MLK Celebration at https://bgcf.givingfuel.com/mlk-holiday-committee-fund.